Learn About Federal Direct Loans

 How Do I Know if I Meet the Requirements for a Federal Direct Loan?

-To be eligible, a student must:
+To be eligible a student must:

-• meet all of the basic eligibility criteria of the FAFSA,
+- meet all of the basic eligibility criteria of the FAFSA

-• be matriculated in a degree-granting program,
+- be matriculated in a degree granting program

-• maintain enrollment of at least six credits for the semester(s) of the loan(s),
+- maintain enrollment of at least six credits for the semester(s) of the loan(s)

-• not be over the aggregate limit or annual award limit for the Federal Loan program,
+- not be over the aggregate limit or annual award limit for the Federal Loan program

-• meet Satisfactory Academic Progress (SAP) for federal aid programs,
+- meet Satisfactory Academic Progress (SAP) for Federal Aid Programs

-• not have aid in excess of the Cost of Attendance,
+- not have aid in excess of the Cost of Attendance

-• complete Federal Direct Loan entrance counseling,
+- complete Federal Direct Loan Entrance Counseling

-• complete the Annual Student Loan Acknowledgment, and
+- complete the Annual Student Loan Acknowledgment

-• have a signed and active Master Promissory Note on file.
+- have a signed and active Master Promissory Note on file

 What is Federal Direct Loan Entrance Counseling?

 Entrance counseling ensures you understand the terms and conditions of your loan and your rights and responsibilities.
-You’ll learn what a loan is, how interest works, your options for repayment, and how to avoid delinquency and default.
-You can complete the process on the Federal Student Aid Website.
+You'll learn what a loan is, how interest works, your options for repayment, and how to avoid delinquency and default.
+You can complete the process here on the Federal Student Aid Website.

 What is the Annual Student Loan Acknowledgment (ASLA)?

 The Annual Student Loan Acknowledgment is an additional component of the loan process that should be completed once each academic year that a student borrows.
 The purpose is to guide you in understanding the implications of initial and continued borrowing before you request a Federal Direct loan.
+You can learn more and complete it on the Federal Student Aid Web portal.

 What is a Master Promissory Note (MPN)?

-A student must sign an electronic MPN for the subsidized or unsubsidized loan before the loan can be disbursed.
-Once a student has signed an MPN, it is valid for 10 years from the date it was signed and can be used for loans in future academic years that are within the 10-year period.
+A student must sign an electronic Master Promissory Note (MPN) for the subsidized or unsubsidized loan before the loan can be disbursed.
+Once a student has signed a MPN it is valid for 10 years from the date it was signed and can be used for loans in future academic years that are within the 10 year period.
+Click here to complete an undergraduate MPN on the Federal Student Aid Portal.

 How Much Can I Borrow?